uwcmg/CMG_seqr/README.md

 this is the easiest way to access seqr

 ### SSH -L
-### To access seqr remotely (at home) from a shell without VOL6 access (must copy files locally or to cloud to use Data)
+### To access seqr remotely (at home) from a shell without VOL6 access (must copy files locally or to cloud to use data)

 This is very slow and limits to nmber of users to the number of display ids - not ideal